julielk/Tennis-club/README.md

  *  The gallery page shows the user picture of coaching of  children and adults
  *  The gallery page shows the user differnet age groups playing tornaments
- *  The gallerypage show  the user Tennis club events such a children open day and end of season party.
+ *  The gallery page show  the user Tennis club events such a children open day and end of season party.

  ![gallery](https://github.com/julielk/Tennis-club/blob/main/assets/documents/gallery3.PNG)